seansackowitz/dlang-timestamp/Milestone1/README.md

-POST | /api/register/business           | Creates a new employer account and returns the new user object POST | /api/register/employee           | Creates a new employee account and returns the new user object POST | /api/records | Creates a new record for the employee GET  | /api/records | Retrieves every log in the "database" GET  | /api/records/:userid | Retrieves every log associated with the user id GET  | /api/users              | Retrieves an array of all active users in the system GET  | /api/users/:userId      | Retrieves a user by its Id PUT  | /api/users/:id | Updating the user fields in their user object (as allowed)
+POST | /api/register/business           | Creates a new employer account and returns the new user object POST | /api/register/employee           | Creates a new employee account and returns the new user object POST | /api/records | Creates a new record for the employee POST | /api/payments | Creates a payment transaction between a sender and recipient GET  | /api/records | Retrieves every log in the "database" GET  | /api/records/:userid | Retrieves every log associated with the user id GET  | /api/payments | Retrieves an array of all payments GET  | /api/payments/recipient/:recipientId | Retrieves an array of payments received by user with recipientId GET  | /api/payments/sender/:senderId | Retrieves an array of payments sent by user with senderId GET  | /api/users              | Retrieves an array of all active users in the system GET  | /api/users/:userId      | Retrieves a user by its Id PUT  | /api/users/:id | Updating the user fields in their user object (as allowed)